4/27/2026 ● 1 min 50 sec

 For payers, this means your risk environment has fundamentally changed.
 There are three pressure points you need to address immediately:

-Data Preparedness: You must have the analytics to prove comparative parity in real-time.
+The first is data preparedness.
+You must have the analytics to prove comparative parity in real-time.

-Governance: Parity has to move from a legal requirement to a core enterprise risk managed at the leadership level.
+Finally, there’s governance.
+Parity has to move from a legal requirement to a core enterprise risk managed at the leadership level.

 Georgia isn't an outlier; it’s a blueprint.
-This is the moment for a 90-day action plan to assess your risk and validate your practices before the next audit begins.
+This is the moment for a 90-day action plan to assess your risk and validate your practices before the next audit cycle begins.